diffkemp/diffkemp/README.md

     also has additional options to configure the project build, see `diffkemp build --help` for the complete list.

+    The command can be also used to generate a snapshot from a single C file.
+    In this case, the path to the file should be given in place of `PROJ_DIR`.

   - ```
     diffkemp build-kernel KERNEL_DIR SNAPSHOT_DIR SYMBOL_LIST
     ```